NMU welcomes students participating in early college credit- earning programs to apply for admission and enroll at NMU.

 Students are considered transfer students if they decide to continue pursuing college work after receiving their high school diploma and prior to attending NMU.
 Transfer admission and scholarship policies apply.

-See how courses transfer to NMU.
-Transfer guides and advising guides can be helpful road maps, and we have those too.
+Transfer guides, exam equivalencies, and course equivalencies can be helpful road maps, and we have those too.
 Some students really want to read our course catalog or research "what to do with a major in ____?"
 We encourage you to dig in and play with these tools.
 But keep in mind, we are also here to help.